sj114/sdc-p5/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-Section 2 of the section on *Sliding Window Search* outlines the heatmap and labeling methods used to filter false positives and consolidating overlapping bounding boxes.
+Section 2 of the section on *Sliding Window Search* outlines the heatmap and labeling methods used to filter false positives and consolidating overlapping bounding boxes, including details for the video pipeline.

-Furthermore, in case of a video stream, heatmaps are averaged over every 10 frames to smoothen vehicle detection.

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---